Cuneta Astrodome

 Cuneta Astrodome, also known as Pasay Astrodome or simply the Astrodome, is an indoor arena located in Pasay, Philippines.
 The arena has hosted Philippine Basketball Association games from 1993 to 1999 and again from 2001 onwards, and also currently serves as the home arena of the Pasay Voyagers of the Maharlika Pilipinas Basketball League.
 It also became the home of the now-defunct Philippine Super Liga from 2014 to 2018.
-It has also hosted a slew of other political, evangelical gatherings and church anniversaries.
+It has also hosted a slew of other political and evangelical gatherings and church anniversaries.

 Despite its name, the Cuneta Astrodome is not a dome-shaped indoor arena, since its exterior is rectangular in shape.